Actifio/AGMPowerCLI/UsageExamples.md

 143112195179,2110151
 143112190000,2110122
 ```
-When you run  ```New-AGMLibVMwareVMDiscovery``` you have to specify vmtag, Vcenter credentials (Username and Password), sltid/sltname, slpid/slpname and one of these two choices:
+When you run  ```New-AGMLibVMwareVMDiscovery``` you have to specify vmtag, vCenter credentials (Username and Password or Passfile), sltid/sltname, slpid/slpname and one of these two choices:
-* ```-nobackup```  This will add all new Vmware VM's it finds without protecting them
+* ```-nobackup``` This will add all new VMware VM's it finds without protecting them
-* ```-backup```  This will add all new Vmware VM's it finds and for each VM it will apply specified sltid/sltname and slpid/slpname
+* ```-backup``` This will add all new VMware VM's it finds and for each VM it will apply specified sltid/sltname and slpid/slpname

 An example run is as follows
 ```
-New-AGMLibVMwareVMDiscovery -vmtag mytag -discoveryfile discovery.csv -backup -sltname snap_alone -slpname local -username user-01@abc.com  -passfilepath '.vcenterpassfile'
+New-AGMLibVMwareVMDiscovery -vmtag mytag -discoveryfile discovery.csv -backup -sltname snap_alone -slpname local -username solution-user-01@gve.local  -passfilepath '.vcenterpassfile'
-New-AGMLibVMwareVMDiscovery -vmtag mytag -discoveryfile discovery.csv -nobackup -username user-01@abc.com  -passfilepath '.vcenterpassfile'
+New-AGMLibVMwareVMDiscovery -vmtag mytag -discoveryfile discovery.csv -nobackup -username solution-user-01@gve.local  -passfilepath '.vcenterpassfile'
 ```

 ### Using a single command with applianceid and vcenterid